-Face-to-face solicitations
+• Face-to-face solicitations

 Fundraising members of the Alumni & Development team, but most particularly the Director of Development, meet potential and current donors where appropriate to solicit gifts.
-The solicitation of a major gift is likely to entail a series of meetings, which, since the pandemic, have been online.
+The solicitation of a major gift is likely to entail a series of meetings, some of which may be online.